E-commerce

 Checklist before going live

-1. Confirm the Shopify plan and the extension scope allowed for the targeted steps.
+1. Confirm the Shopify plan and the permitted extension scope for the targeted steps.

-2. Validate the design requirements for checkout apps: accessibility, consistency with branding, no misleading content.
+2. Validate the design requirements for checkout apps: accessibility, consistency with branding, absence of misleading content.

-3. Go through the real checkout with multiple address profiles, multiple shipping methods, and, if you ship internationally, varied address formats.
+3. Run the real checkout with multiple address profiles, multiple shipping methods, and, if you're shipping internationally, varied address formats.

-4. Check Shop Pay and the mobile flow: a large share of e-commerce traffic is mobile.
+4. Check Shop Pay and the mobile journey: a large share of e-commerce traffic is mobile.

-5. Plan a rollback strategy: disable the extension or use a server-side feature flag if a bug blocks conversion.
+5. Have a rollback plan: disable the extension or use a server-side feature flag if a bug blocks conversion.

-6. Train internal support: what should they answer if a customer cannot see the field even though they think they meet the criteria?
+6. Train internal support: what should they say if a customer doesn't see the field even though they think they meet the criteria?

-If you're not on Plus or if you're limiting developer time, explore App Store apps that already package field scenarios.
-Check compatibility with Checkout Extensibility and your theme roadmap.
-Some brands combine a lightweight cart field, an automated post-purchase email, or a chatbot to complete missing information: it's not functionally equivalent, but it may be enough in the short term.
+If you’re not on Plus or if you’re limiting developer time, explore App Store apps that already encapsulate field scenarios.
+Check compatibility with Checkout Extensibility and your theme’s roadmap.
+Some merchants combine a lightweight cart field, an automated post-purchase email, or a chatbot to fill in missing information: it’s not functionally equivalent, but it may be sufficient in the short term.

 Best practices and mistakes to avoid